cdrage/ansible-playbooks/README.md

 ### kubeadm-ansible

-Debian / Ubuntu / CentOS
+**OS:** Debian / Ubuntu / CentOS

+How I deploy to a bare-metal cluster using kubeadm-ansible (essentially kubeadm + ansible)

 Fork of: https://github.com/kairen/kubeadm-ansible/ with some of my modifications (get it to work on Debian 9)